czukowski/tab-control-extension/README.md

 Known issues
 ------------

- * Unrelated tabs (ie not opened by clicking links on a page) positions are not affected and will appear at their default position, probably at the end.
-It is intentional, but will likely change.
  * The `browser.tabs.insertRelatedAfterCurrent` and `browser.tabs.selectOwnerOnClose` settings have
    no effect when the add-on is enabled.
 If `browser.tabs.insertRelatedAfterCurrent` is set to `false` (non-default value), new related tabs may briefly appear at the end before being moved